|

 In February of last year, the Commission issued a Communication on strengthening economic policy coordination.
 Since then, a significant number of small and more important changes have been implemented, or are being developed.
 Two that have already been introduced, namely:

-enhancing the effectiveness of the stability and convergence programmes assessing on a regular basis the policy mix of the euro area and two others that are currently being dealt with: improving transparency and predictability of economic policies streamlining of the coordination procedures and instruments The surveillance process of the Pact has been improved with the adoption last July of a new 'Code of Conduct on the content and format of stability and convergence programmes'.
+improving transparency and predictability of economic policies streamlining of the coordination procedures and instruments The surveillance process of the Pact has been improved with the adoption last July of a new 'Code of Conduct on the content and format of stability and convergence programmes'.
 It harmonises the content, data and time of submission of the programmes.
 In addition, it extends their coverage to longer-term issues such as the budgetary consequences of ageing.
 Finally, it clarifies the methodology for the assessment of the budgetary positions with increasing focus given to the analysis of cyclically-adjusted budgets.

 Member States applied to a large extent the Code for the recently updated programmes.
 This has allowed to improve the Commissions assessment and enhance the comparability of the programmes.